 Finally, one could examine other applications of anchoring.
 While we have only focused on the impact of anchoring on sale (hammer) price, Beggs & Graddy (2009) also discuss how it can impact auctioneer presale estimates for a piece, as well as the probability of even selling the work.
-As in their paper, our regression model can easily be adapted for these by changing the dependent variable or applying a probit transformation.
-One could also test for asymmetric anchoring cross-effects between similar pieces, i.e. if gains in the price of a substitute affects a good’s sale price differently than losses do.
+As in their paper, our regression model can easily be adapted for these variations by changing the dependent variable or by applying a probit transformation.
+One could also test for asymmetric anchoring cross-effects between similar pieces, i.e. whether gains in the price of a substitute affects a good’s sale price differently than losses do.
 However, when Beggs & Graddy (2005) examined this for resales of the same work, they found no significant evidence of asymmetric effects.